freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-reels.md

 ### Model

 The best geometry for a score reel is a simple, open cylinder.
-Make sure the local origin is in the middle, and that it rotates on the Z-axis.
+Make sure the local origin is in the middle, and that it rotates around the Z-axis.

 ![Score reel geometry](score-reels-geometry.jpg)